AkramElgazzar/Web-Scraping-Job-Listings/README.md

 Extracts job details from 644 pages, resulting in a dataset of 17745 rows × 7 columns.

-Fetches information including:
+### Fetches information including:

--Job Name
+- Job Name
--Company Name
+- Company Name
--Location
+- Location
--Job Type
+- Job Type
--Experience Level
+- Experience Level
--Years of Experience
+- Years of Experience
--Skills
+- Skills
--Stores the data in a pandas DataFrame for easy analysis and manipulation.
+- Stores the data in a pandas DataFrame for easy analysis and manipulation.

 ## Libraries Used
 - requests library